Meet Animetrics

 Our journey begins at Boğaziçi University, our shared alma mater in Türkiye.
 Later on, life brought us together abroad.
 In the Netherlands, we were both in the Economics Ph.D. program at Tilburg University.
 Beyond being fellow scholars, we also became housemates.
 In the intimacy of shared living, our friendship deepened, and our shared values found fertile ground.

-This intersection is no mere coincidence; it's the recognition of the common thread running through both movements - the desire for a world where justice, compassion, and equality reign.
+This intersection is no mere coincidence; it's the recognition of the common thread running through both movements - the desire for a world built on justice, compassion, and equality.
 In our transition, we realized that the same values of fairness, respect, and solidarity that drive our feminist beliefs resonate deeply in the fight for non-human animal rights.

 Our academic paths and dedication converged when we worked with Vegan Hacktivists to understand data and technology within the animal rights movement.
 This experience allowed us to witness the strength of collective effort.